MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

-This is a concrete case study **vision (meaning, this is hyopothetical)** that feels enterprise-real without collapsing Time Molecules into ordinary process optimization.
+This is a case study **vision (meaning, this is hyopothetical)** that feels enterprise-plausible without collapsing Time Molecules into ordinary process optimization.

 # Case study: NorthRiver Retail Health